-The following is a list of the many common questions I get from interested waterfowl hunters every year.
+The following is a list of the many common questions I get from hunters interested in Saskatchewn waterfowl hunts every year.

 A. There is no best time, we hunt from early Sept. until late Oct every year and no matter when you come, rest assured we will give you the best waterfowl hunting opportunity available at that time.
 That being said historically there has been better times for specific species.
 For more information on the best time to come for specific waterfowl species CONTACT US